I hear complaints and questions like these from Christians frequently:

 - "[Others] are ignorant of what the Bible teaches about our responsibility to apply God’s resources in ways that affect lives."

 - "The final category contains those who are just selfish.
 They figure they worked hard for their money and it’s theirs to use as they please.
 Their priorities revolve around their personal needs and desires."

 But please don't misunderstand!
-We love to give, because we have learned that we get blessed when we give to God.
+We love to give.
+That's because we've learned something.
+When we give to God, we get blessed.
 And although most of our giving goes to the church, we don't give to a church.
 We don't give to the pastor.
 We give our offerings to God alone.
 In fact, the Bible teaches us to give, for our own good and for our own blessing, from a cheerful heart.

 But don't just take my word as proof that God wants us to give.
 Let's look at what the Bible says about giving.

 First and foremost, God wants us to give because it shows that we recognize he is truly the Lord of our lives.

 Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.
 (NIV)

 Everything we own and everything we have comes from God.
 So, when we give, we simply offer him a very small portion of all the abundance he has already given to us.
 Giving is an expression of our thankfulness and praise to God.
 It comes from a heart of worship that recognizes that everything we give already belongs to him.

 God instructed Old Testament believers to give a tithe, or a tenth, because this 10% represented the first, or most important portion of all that they had.
 The New Testament does not suggest a certain percentage for giving, but simply says for each to give "in keeping with his income."

 On the first day of every week, each one of you should set aside a sum of money in keeping with his income, saving it up, so that when I come no collections will have to be made.
 (NIV)